Dynatrace/AWSMonitoringTutorials/README.md

 ![](./images/lab4_createlampstack.png)
 3. We are going to add two new parameters: DYNATRACE_TENANT and DYNATRACE_TOKEN which users can later provide.
 Simply add the following code snipped to the parameters in the JSON Editor
 ```
-    "DynatraceTenant": {
+    "DynatraceOneAgentLink": {
-        "Description": "Dynatrace SaaS Tenant",
+        "Description": "Dynatrace OneAgent Download",
         "Type": "String",
         "MinLength": "1",
-        "MaxLength": "64",
+        "MaxLength": "256",
         "AllowedPattern": "[a-zA-Z][a-zA-Z0-9]*",
-        "ConstraintDescription": "must begin with a letter and contain only alphanumeric characters."
-    },
-    "DynatraceToken": {
-        "Description": "Dynatrace SaaS Token",
-        "Type": "String",
-        "MinLength": "1",
-        "MaxLength": "64",
-        "AllowedPattern": "[a-zA-Z][a-zA-Z0-9]*",
-        "ConstraintDescription": "must begin with a letter and contain only alphanumeric characters."
-    },
+        "ConstraintDescription": "Full Download Link to your Dynatrace OneAgent.
+Get this from your Settings -> Deploy screen in your Dynatrace SaaS/Managed console"
+    }
 ```
 4. Now we are going to add a similar User Data startup script as we did when instrumenting a regular EC2 Instance launch.
 Scroll down to the "UserData" Property Definition.
 Right after the line "yum update -y aws-cfn-bootstrap\n" we will add the following code.:
 ```
             "# Install Dynatrace OneAgent\n",
             "cd /home/ec2-user\n",
-            "wget -O Dynatrace-OneAgent-Linux.sh https://",
+            "wget -O Dynatrace-OneAgent-Linux.sh ",
             {
-                "Ref": "DynatraceTenant"
+                "Ref": "DynatraceOneAgentLink"
             },
-            ".live.dynatrace.com/installer/oneagent/unix/latest/",
-            {
-                "Ref": "DynatraceToken"
-            },
             "\n",
             "/bin/sh Dynatrace-OneAgent-Linux.sh APP_LOG_CONTENT_ACCESS=1 INFRA_ONLY=0\n",
 ```
 5. **Click on "Validate Template"** in the toolbar to make sure you have no typos.
-6. Now we have a CloudFormation script that will launch a LAMP Stack but that will also install a Dynatrace OneAgent where DYNATRACE_TENANT and DYNATRACE_TOKEN are configurable.
+6. Now we have a CloudFormation script that will launch a LAMP Stack but that will also install a Dynatrace OneAgent where the actual download link is configurable through _DynatraceOneAgentLink_.
 7. **Click on Create Stack** in the toolbar.
 This will get you back to the previous screen with your new template already uploaded to S3
 8. **Click on Next**
 9. Now we have to fill out all the parameters - including our Dynatrace Tenant and Dynatrace Token.
 Please choose a good name for the stack and provide the passwords for the database properties.
 When done **Click Next**